***Everyone must register for the Marching Southerners class in order to participate in the band or band camp (MU 192 or MU 392).

 d.
 The shoes will be delivered and distributed before the first performance.

-The Graduate Assistants will check out university-owned instruments on August 5th (see camp schedule).
+The Graduate Assistants will check out university-owned instruments on Sunday, July 30th at 5pm (see camp schedule).
 All large instruments (20-Js, percussion, baritones and mellophones) are provided by the University free of charge.
 These instruments will also have mouthpieces included, that everyone will play on.
 This helps us achieve our world-renowned sound!
 However, individuals are responsible for any damages.
 Please take care of our precious instruments!

 Although the Southerners always memorize their music for performance, we prefer that instrumentalists carry their music for reference during all rehearsals.
 These items significantly improve the efficiency and productivity of our rehearsals.
 Download the stand music here.
 Due to the limited amount of music stands in the music department, all percussionists, woodwind and brass players are REQUIRED to bring their own music stand to camp.
 If you have a large device such as an iPad or tablet, you are welcome to read your music that way, however we discourage using phones for music, as it is hard to see and change during rehearsal.